 Various Locations

-The first project was the construction of two 28 Megawatt solar array farms at a site in East Lansing Michigan.
+The first project for the NextEra Energy wind and solar farms was the construction of two 28 Megawatt solar array farms at a site in East Lansing, Michigan.
 Since then, SME has worked on more than a dozen NextEra sites.
-At each location, our team performs topographic and ALTA surveys to provide adequate base information for design.
-Our geotechnical engineers then use samples gathered from borings to evaluate soil types and strengths, groundwater levels, and organic content at each site.
-Our team also performs electrical soil resistivity tests as necessary.
-This information is used to prepare recommendations for subgrade preparation and foundation design.
+At each location, our team performed topographic and ALTA surveys to provide adequate base information for design.
+Our geotechnical engineers then used samples gathered from borings to evaluate soil types and strengths, groundwater levels, and organic content at each site.
+Our team also performed electrical soil resistivity tests as necessary.
+This information was used to prepare recommendations for subgrade preparation and foundation design.

 Healthcare